Genital herpes

 Genital herpes and pregnancy

-Women with herpes before pregnancy can usually expect to have a healthy baby and a vaginal delivery.
+Women who have had genital herpes before pregnancy can usually expect to have a healthy baby and a vaginal delivery.

 This can be fatal, but most babies recover with antiviral treatment.

-The risk of your baby getting neonatal herpes is low if you have had genital herpes before.
+The risk of your baby getting neonatal herpes is low if you've had genital herpes before.

-It's higher if you get genital herpes for the first time in pregnancy.
+It's higher if you get genital herpes for the first time within the last 6 weeks of your pregnancy.

 Important